How to create and manage Python environments in Visual Studio

 A conda environment is one created using the

 conda tool, or with integrated conda management in Visual Studio 2017 version 15.7 and higher.
 (Requires Anaconda or Miniconda; Anaconda is available through the Visual Studio installer, see Installation - Visual Studio 2017.)

 For best results with conda environments, use conda 4.4.8 or later (conda versions are different from Anaconda versions).
-Installing Anaconda 5.1 from the Visual Studio 2017 installer
+Install Anaconda 5.1 from the Visual Studio 2017 installer.

 To see the conda version, where conda environments are stored, and other information, run